JetBrains/kotlin-web-site/docs/topics/kotlin-hands-on.md

 ## Building Reactive Spring Boot applications with Kotlin coroutines and RSocket

-The tutorial shows you how to build a simple chat application using Spring Boot and Kotlin.
-You will learn about the benefits of using Kotlin for server-side development from a syntax perspective.
+Build a simple chat application using Spring Boot and Kotlin, and learn about the benefits of using Kotlin for server-side development from a syntax perspective.

 [**Start**](https://spring.io/guides/tutorials/spring-webflux-kotlin-rsocket/)